Prosocial Norm Emergence in Multiagent Systems

-Table~\ref{tab:payoff-matrix} shows our payoff matrix, which represents a social dilemma game, with the added twist of dynamism.
+Table~\ref{tab:payoff-matrix} shows our payoff matrix, which represents a \emph{social dilemma} game, with the added twist of dynamism.
 Its constants are typical \cite{Airiau2014,sugawara-AAMAS14-emergence}; the unselfishness term (that is, $u$) is novel to \framework.
-The best positive payoff refers to the situation where one agent chooses a selfish action (\emph{Go}) and the conflicting agent chooses the unselfish action (\emph{Stop}).
+In a single round, the best positive payoff refers to the situation where one agent chooses a selfish action (\emph{Go}) and the conflicting agent chooses the unselfish action (\emph{Stop}).
 However, in a multi-round setting where the game is repeated, if the value of $u$ is low, it is more rewarding to be cooperative than to be selfish, and if the value of $u$ is high, it is more rewarding to be selfish than to be cooperative.
 Our flexible payoff matrix allows for the representation of various societies of agents.

 The worst negative payoff relates to the situation when both agents are selfish, meaning that both decide to \emph{Go}, thereby causing a collision.
 Equation~\ref{payoff} defines the payoff of an unselfish action for agent $x$ in state $s$, that is, $f_x(s)$ in Section~\ref{sec:prosociality}.
 The $\max$ ensures that the payoff of stopping is never worse than of a collision, and as a result the value of unselfish action ranges from $0$ to $-6$.

 We use a power function to calculate the delay.
-Here, $d_x$, the delay experienced by agent $x$, equals the number of ticks that $x$ has to stop before entering the i-zone.
+Here, $d_x$, the delay experienced by agent $x$, equals the number of ticks that $x$ must stop before entering the i-zone.
 The cost increases exponentially with delay.
 Specifically, we require the exponent of the delay term to be greater than 1, that is, $p>1$.
 Intuitively, when the delay (for a specific agent) is high, the penalty that the agent assigns to stopping should be higher.
 Equation~\ref{payoff} has this property.